sunjh22/CNVPipe/README.md

 v16: four tools, cnvProp1 > 0.8; accumScoreThe = 0; goodScoreThe = -1000; dupholdScoreThe = 0, toolNum>=2

 v17: re-simulate and analyze 1x data (50k), four tools, cnvProp1 > 0.8; accumScoreThe = 0; goodScoreThe = -1000; dupholdScoreThe = 0, toolNum>=2

+## 12.2 Evaluate performance on CNV-simulator data

+For simulation data evaluation, we will only use AS and DS to refine CNV set, other scores will not be used.
+All the results are in `~/data3/project/CNVPipe/analysis-CNVSimulator/evaluation`.
+The script is in `~/data3/github-repo/CNVPipe/scripts/evalPerform3.py`.

+    python ~/data3/github-repo/CNVPipe/scripts/evalPerform3.py ~/data3/project/CNVPipe/analysis-CNVSimulator/evaluation/v1.txt

 ## 13. Predict CNV pathogenicity